 scoring: Record the average of the two 300-yard shuttles.

-target population: suitable for athletes involved in many multi-sprint sports such basketball, hockey, rugby, soccer.
+target population: suitable for athletes involved in many multi-sprint sports such as basketball, hockey, rugby, soccer.

-- comments: This is a maximal anaerobic test, and in order to receive the highest score the players must sprint at 100 percent effort the entire time.
-Encourage the athletes not to pace themselves, the best score is achieved by going hard from the start.
+comments: This is a maximal effort anaerobic test, and in order to receive the highest score the players must sprint at 100 percent effort the entire time.
+You should encourage the athletes not to pace themselves, the best score is achieved by going hard from the start.

 - This test is part of a battery for the USA Women's Soccer Team

 - 60 yards shuttle — run to 5 yards, 10 yards, 15 yards, there and back, for a total of 60 yards

 - 1200m Shuttle Test — to and from a start line to 20, 40 and 60-m marks, 5 times without a break.

 - Other shuttle runs: 20 yd agility, 20 yards, 100 yards